mskel1/unaAdventures/README.md

 ate some great Panda Express food!
 You gave some of your fortune cookie to the squrrel outside, and he was very thankful.
 You received a cool campus secret! ending 1/10

+CRUD operations
+create - user enters name to create their id in the database read - they can read and display all their secrets obtained update - update their secrets as they progress through the story delete - delete secrets so they can go back and play again